TREEAMS

 TREEAMS is a collaboration between Dr. Jane Goodall, DBE founder of the Jane Goodall Institute and UN Messenger of Peace, Seven Arrows Elementary, Little Dolphins By The Sea Preschool, SoLa Foundation, and UCLA School of Education.

-onments and Elevating Awareness by Mobilizing Society
+Together, Revitalizing Environments and Elevating Awareness by Mobilizing Society

 ABOUT US